f4llc0nn/lrtool/README.md

 - Windows Registry operations
 - PS/kill operations: Find if a given process is running, if so, kill it.
 - HTML5 interface using Flask and Clarity.Design
-- Simplify/remove unused options like SORT BY and REVERSE
+- ~Simplify/remove unused options like SORT BY and REVERSE~
+- ~Add a "device_count" field~

 ## Main Sources:
 https://developer.carbonblack.com \